Jakarta LRT: Phase 1

-The groundbreaking of the Jakarta LRT was previously planned to be held in conjunction with the Greater Jakarta LRT groundbreaking in September 2015.
+The groundbreaking of the Jakarta LRT was previously planned to be held in conjunction with the Jabodebek LRT groundbreaking in September 2015.
 The Jakarta LRT groundbreaking was held on 22 June 2016, coinciding with the 489th Anniversary of the City of Jakarta.
 In December 2016, PT Wijaya Karya was appointed as the contractor for the LRT construction project worth Rp5.29 trillion (around US$347.6 million).
 The construction itself only started in early 2017 after the land preparation process had been completed.

 The Jakarta LRT project seeks to address the issue of heavy traffic congestion on the city's roads.
 The rolling stock comes from Hyundai Rotem from South Korea which was first arrived from the Tanjung Priok Port on April 13, 2018.
 Each trainset consists of two cars and will be able to carry 270 to 278 passengers.
 There will be a total of 16 cars.
 Platform screen doors by ST Engineering Electronics will be installed at all stations.
 To build the site, BCA had disbursed 2.78 trillion rupiahs of their syndicated loans.

 The completion target of the Jakarta LRT construction before the 2018 Asian Games was not met, resulting in the limited operation of the LRT during the competition as a trial run.
 The limited trial run was carried out starting August 15, 2018.

 A full public trial run began on 11 June 2019 between Boulevard Utara and Velodrome stations, with free admission to registered ticket holders.
 Since commercial operation began in December 2019, the "flagging" system has seen falling ridership, with an average of 4,364 passengers per day.